chrisben/imgcache.js/README.md

 ```
 <feature name="http://api.phonegap.com/1.0/file"/>
 ```
-* For Phonegap/Cordova versions 3.x you also need to add the Device plugin - see [Phonegap Documentation](http://docs.phonegap.com/en/3.1.0/cordova_device_device.md.html#Device)
 * Remember to allow access to remote files by adding your domain in config.xml - or all domains using a wildcard: `<access origin="*" />`

 Using with PhoneGap/Cordova (version >= 3.0):